 Located in trendy North Park, City Tacos is the hipster taqueria!
 This place is very innovative with their menu, and you’ll want to order everything “just to try it” because they’re all pretty unique.
 Some call outs are the Chorizo Asado with caramelized pineapple and the Bunuelo dessert taco featuring cinnamon and sugar, flambeed granny apples and raisins, and topped with cream cheese and caramel.

-Also located in North Park, and also featuring a trendy aesthetic, Tacos Perla is not only tasty but a fun atmosphere.
+Also located in North Park (and also featuring a trendy aesthetic) meet Tacos Perla.
+Here the food is not only tasty, but also a fun atmosphere.
 The tortillas here are a bit thicker than I’m normally used to, but they are clearly made in-house which I like.
-There are many unqiue flavors here including El Futbol which includes smoked albacore and green chile pipian (pumpkin seed sauce).
+You’ll find many unique flavors including El Futbol which includes smoked albacore and green chile pipian (pumpkin seed sauce).

 Going to San Diego?
 Check out these popular posts:

 - 20 Things to Tick Off Your San Diego Bucket List

 - 10 Reasons to Visit San Diego